 - An unknown rash or possible contagious condition.

-- Has flu-like illness (with or without fever) — headache, tired, cough, aches, weakness, sore throat.
+- Flu-like illness (with or without fever) – headache, fatigue, cough, aches, weakness and sore throat.

-Please be prompt when picking up your ill or injured child in order to minimize their chance of spreading or acquiring a contagious illness.
+Please be prompt when picking up your ill or injured child in order to minimize his or her chance of spreading or acquiring a contagious illness.

 A child should be free of symptoms of contagious disease (fever, vomiting, diarrhea, suspicious rash, etc.) for 24 hours before returning to school.

-It is imperative that you do not respond to the school unless you are contacted by school authorities and asked to do so.
-As you are aware, our school system has a very strong partnership with Henrico County’s departments of Police, Fire, and Emergency Services, and those resources will be mobilized whenever they are needed.
+In case of an emergency, it is imperative that you do not respond to the school unless you are contacted by school authorities and asked to do so.
+Our school division has a very strong partnership with Henrico County’s departments of Police, Fire and Emergency Services, and those resources will be mobilized whenever they are needed.
 Your decision to respond to the school during an emergency will interfere with the ability of emergency service vehicles to get into and out of the school zone and possibly compromise the safety of everyone involved in the emergency.
 Please read the “Crisis Preparedness: Parents and School Emergencies Handbook,” and follow the instructions presented.

 School Security Officers and School Resource Officers